accordproject/template-studio-v2/README.md

 In order to link another React component to template-studio-v2 for development, following these steps:
 1. Ensure template-studio-v2 is on your local machine.
-2. Ensure your React component has been built - in it's root directory, run `npm run build`.
+2. Ensure your React component has been built - in its root directory, run `npm run build`.
 3. In the root directory of your React component intended to link, run `npm link`.
-4. Copy the `name` property of this React component from it's `package.json` file.
+4. Copy the `name` property of this React component from its `package.json` file.
 5. In the root directory of template-studio-v2, run `npm link <INSERT NAME HERE>`.
 6. Refresh and ensure the `<NAME>` is in the `node_modules` directory.
 7. Run `npm run start`.